oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 kubectl will pick them up and apply them, Kubernetes will restart the linkerd-web deployment with the new arguments and linkerd-web will no longer enforce the check on the hostnames.

-### Step 5b: Securing the connection to the linkerd UI
+### Task 5b: Securing the connection to the linkerd UI

 Curiously the linkerd-web ingress does not by default use a TLS certificate to ensure that the connection to it is encrypted, as we will be sending passwords we want to ensure it is encrypted, to do which we need to create a TLS secret in Kubernetes that the ingress controller can use.